josephm200/data-dashboard/README.md

 Describe any challenges encountered while building the app.

-Still wish to add to functoinality and implement a slider in the near future.
+Still wish to add to functionality and implement a slider in the near future.

 ## License